Technology, internet, and computer safety

 Information for survivors and victims

-If you think you may be monitored on your computer, smartphone, or tablet, be careful how you use them since an abuser might become suspicious if you change your patterns of online activity.
-You may want to keep using the monitored device(s) for innocuous activities, like looking up the weather.
-It might be safer to use a computer in a public library, at a Community Technology Center (CTC), at a trusted friend's house, or an internet café to research an escape plan, look for new jobs or apartments, bus tickets, and finding help.
+If you think someone may be monitored your computer, smartphone, or tablet, be careful how you use them since an abuser might become suspicious if you change your patterns of online activity.
+You may want to continue using the monitored device(s) for innocent activities, like looking up the weather.
+It might be safer to use a different computer in a public library, Community Technology Center (CTC), office supply store, or at a trusted friend's house to research an escape plan, look for new jobs or apartments, bus tickets, and finding help.

-Email and Instant/Text Messaging (IM) are not safe or confidential ways to talk to someone about the danger or abuse in your life.
+It's NOT SAFE OR CONFIDENTIAL to use e-mail, social media platforms, and most instant messenger chat apps to talk to someone about the danger or abuse in your life.
 If possible, please call a hotline instead.
+A growing number of agencies are offering secure online chat through their websites.
 If you use email or IM, please use a safer computer and an account your abuser does not know about.

 If you are in danger